|Vertical Drop:||2600 feet|

 |Recent NewEnglandSkiIndustry.com News:

 Located on the highpoint of Lincoln Mountain, between Sugarbush's Lincoln Peak and Mad River Glen, Sugarbush North was originally developed as a standalone area known as Glen Ellen.|

-For its second season, the summit double chairlift was installed, with the Glen House constructed near its base.
+Nevertheless, for its second season the summit double chairlift was installed, with the Glen House lodge constructed near its base.
 Six new trails were added as a result of the expansion.
 With neighbor Sugarbush advertising "greatest vertical rise in east" courtesy its top to bottom gondola, Glen Ellen carried the "greatest vertical descent in east" slogan with its tiered chairlifts.

 In early 1967, Glen Ellen was named as a possible downhill skiing venue for a potential Waterbury 1976 Olympics bid, thanks to its large continuous vertical drop.

-A snowmaking system was installed for the 1968-69 season, covering the novice double chairlift area.
+While a snowmaking system was set to be installed for the 1968-69 season, early snowfall reportedly halted construction.
+The system was completed for the 1969-70 season, covering the novice double chairlift area.

 The Inverness area received its chairlift for the 1971-72 season, dramatically improving access to the terrain in the "West Bowl."

 On March 11, 1972, a chairlift rollback occurred, resulting in five injuries.
 Shortly thereafter, Glen Ellen also hosted the Northern American Alpine Junior Championships, receiving bad ink in publications as far away as The Desert News.
 A racing division president was quoted as saying, "[i]t was probably one of the sorriest races of the season.
 The weather, broken chairlifts and snow conditions didn't help any."